isomerpages/moe-nushigh/_student-development/Boarding Programme.md

 ##### **Services**

-*   24-hour security & biometrics access
+*   24-hour security &amp; biometrics access
 *   Free wifi throughout the Boarding School and LAN ports in the rooms
 *   Printing and photocopying services
 *   Coin-operated washer and dryer machines